tensorzero/tensorzero/README.md

 # TensorZero

-**TensorZero builds open-source infrastructure for production-grade, scalable, and complex LLM systems.**
+**TensorZero is an open-source platform that helps LLM applications graduate from API wrappers into defensible AI products**.

+1. Integrate our model gateway
+2. Send metrics or feedback
+3. Unlock compounding improvements in quality, cost, and latency

-**Why use TensorZero?** It enables a **data & learning flywheel for LLM systems** by integrating inference, observability, optimization, and experimentation.
+It enables a **data & learning flywheel for LLMs** by unifying:

+- [x] **Inference:** one API for all LLMs, with <1ms P99 overhead
+- [x] **Observability:** inference & feedback → your database
+- [x] **Optimization:** better prompts, models, inference strategies
+- [x] **Experimentation:** built-in A/B testing, routing, fallbacks

 <p align="center">
   <b><a href="https://www.tensorzero.com/" target="_blank">Website</a></b>